Key Takeaways

 Three reasons why you’d want micro-influencers to do your content

-2. Micro-influencers are less expensive than macro-influencers and mega-influencers, with fewer rules about content reuse.
-(If you need a review of which is which, our most recent post on influencer tiers will lay that out rather nicely for you.)
+- Micro-influencers are less expensive than macro-influencers and mega-influencers, with fewer rules about content reuse.
+(If you need a review of which is which, our post on influencer tiers will lay that out rather nicely for you.)

-3. Since micro-influencers create content that’s more focused on a particular topic, you’ll have content that resonates with different segments of your audience
+- Since micro-influencers create content that’s more focused on a particular topic, you’ll have content that resonates with different segments of your audience.

 #2.
 Partner with Macro- and Mega-Influencers to Get the Word Out to More People Faster

 Okay, so you’re getting a nice variety of content from creative micro-influencers.
-When your goal is to shout your big sale from the mountaintops, go with larger influencers who can get your message in front of more people in a shorter amount of time.
+But when your goal is to shout your big sale from the mountaintops, go with larger influencers who can get your message in front of more people in a shorter amount of time.

-In this video, Brittne’s doing what she does, but the caption announces Gymshark’s EARLY BLACK FRIDAY sale which opens on November 13th.
+In this video, Brittne’s doing what she does, but the caption announces Gymshark’s EARLY BLACK FRIDAY sale.

 Brittne’s Instagram Reel mentions this YouTube haul 👇 where she highlights a few of her favorite pieces, their names and the percentage of the discount for each piece.